SomeWeekendReading/someweekendreading.github.io/_posts/2026-04-18-snowmageddon-dream.md

   snow farm has built a mountain about 4 stories tall, and as big as a parking lot that spans maybe half a city block.
 And it was one of dozens such snow farms.

 We had an office betting pool about when it would melt.
-As I recall, nobody one because nobody would be so extreme as to guess it melted in July.
+As I recall, nobody won because nobody would be so extreme as to guess it melted in July.
 But, July it was.
 It left behind mounds of broken glass, asphalt, a couple shopping carts, and even a fire hydrant: all stuff that got scraped off by giant snowplows, operated none too carefully.